 Kelly is a fierce supporter in equality for women's cycling, and she is a big believer in empowering women through bicycles, whether it is riding, learning mechanical skills, or racing.
 Bicycles can do so much for a community, and she wants to share that with everyone possible!

 You'll usually find Kelly riding somewhere that has some sweet gravel roads.
-Want to know where to ride the best roads?
-She's pretty good at remembering all of the road names :)
+She loves gravel.

 Adam moved to Harrisonburg in 2010 to attend JMU after completing active duty service in the military.
 He quickly got involved with the cycling community and started exploring the trails.
 He loves being out on the trails because he can exercise and enjoy the scenery simultaneously.
 Adam wants to provide more youth with the chance to ride, be part of a team, and have fun.
 He views cycling as a lifetime activity with a chance to compete for fun at many levels.